petersieg/wii_homebrew/banks_sdl2/README.md

-# c_banks_flightsim
+c_banks_flightsim

 Modernization of Carl Bank's 1998 flightsim.
 See his blog here: https://blog.aerojockey.com/iocccsim/

+Converted with ChatGPT from X11 to SDL2 in March 2026 by P.Sieg

+Converted to wii in Apri 2026 (replaced select with SDL_delay). make builds for wii with devkitpro.

+Does read scene file banks.sc instead of reading from stdin!

-./compile.sh - compiles banks_sdl2_.c
+./compile.sh - compiles banks_sdl2_.c for linux/mac

-./run.sh - rund banks_sdl2_ with horizon.scene plus pittsburg.scene

 TL;DR

-Converted with ChatGPT from X11 to SDL2 in March 2026 by P.Sieg

 ## Where this came from